websauna/websauna/docs/source/glossary.rst

     duplicity
         Duplicity backs directories by producing encrypted tar-format volumes and uploading them to a remote or local file server.
 Because duplicity uses librsync, the incremental archives are space efficient and only record the parts of files that have changed since the last backup.
 Because duplicity uses GnuPG to encrypt and/or sign these archives, they will be safe from spying and/or modification by the server. `More info <http://duplicity.nongnu.org/>`__.

+    DoS
+        In computing, a denial-of-service (DoS) attack is an attempt to make a machine or network resource unavailable to its intended users, such as to temporarily or indefinitely interrupt or suspend services of a host connected to the Internet.
+A distributed denial-of-service (DDoS) is where the attack source is more than one–and often thousands of-unique IP addresses. `More information <https://en.wikipedia.org/wiki/Denial-of-service_attack>`__.

     git
       The most popular version control software at the moment. `More info <https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control>`__.